Inequality and Economic Policies: Just Tax the Rich?

 About this ebook

-The grievances of the working class are justified.
-Since the 1970s, many blue-collar workers have been trapped in low-wage jobs, while widening income and wealth gaps between rich and poor have fueled social discontent.
+Many workers have good reasons to be frustrated.
+Since the 1970s, they have been trapped in low-wage jobs, while widening income and wealth gaps between rich and poor have fueled social discontent.

 ~~~

-Given that wage recovery hinges on uncertain technological breakthroughs, the final section references The Green-Market System, which outlines a monetary strategy designed to stimulate economic activity—including advancing a green economy—by encouraging both consumers and businesses to accelerate money circulation and increase their own earnings.
+Given that wage recovery hinges on uncertain technological breakthroughs, the final section references The Green-Market System, which outlines a monetary strategy designed to encourage consumers and businesses to accelerate money circulation and boost their earnings.

 Ratings and reviews